gbraad/fedora-modularity/source/architecture/constructing/back-together.rst

    :alt: constructing-image6.png

-And of course we can repeat this for different Fedora variants.
-Having separate GTK and Gnome modules would allow us to include those modules when composing the Fedora Workstation repository, but omit those from the Client Node variant if we chose.
-It would also give us a natural way to reflect that Gnome may rebase at a different cadence from the base runtime.
+And of course we can repeat this for different Fedora editions.
+Having separate GTK and Gnome modules would allow us to include those modules when composing the Fedora Workstation repository, but omit those from the Cloud Edition if we chose.
+It would also give us a natural way to reflect that Gnome may rebase at a different cadence from the Base Runtime.

-So today’s variants can simply become different ways of selecting from the available modules.
+So today’s editions can simply become different ways of selecting from the available modules.

 The installer iso can also be composed from the various modules here, as